efntallaris/scorpioBroker/temporal_queries_source_registrations.md

 ### 1. Run the Custom HTTP Server

 Navigate to the `http_server` folder and start the HTTP server.
 This will act as the endpoint for the Context Source.
+It will receive ngsi-ld queries and respond according to NGSI-LD spec.

 ```bash
 cd http_server